Avaora/ey_aramam/README.md

 inet address is the ip address you looking for
 ## Example
 ### firstly you have to start the server by typing this
-type this on the copmuter you want to connect to `./ey_aramam`
+type this on the computer you want to connect to `./ey_aramam`
 ### after server started you can connect to it with ip address of the server
 type this on the computer you want to request to server for connection